 Mantarou scratched his head, then looked at Davis's downcast expression.
-"Well, it looks like she's all right…" he said to his two sisters, "we should excuse ourselves…"
+"Well, it looks like she's all right…" he said to his sisters, "we should excuse ourselves…"

-"Oh… Right," Momoe said with another look Davis couldn't understand.
+"Oh… right," Momoe said with another look Davis couldn't understand.

 "Are you kidding?!
 I wanna see the fireworks!"
 Chizuru objected.
 Mantarou grabbed her arm and led her out, closing the door behind.

 Davis and Poromon were left alone with Yolei.
 An uncomfortable silence filled the air, and Davis found he still had no words.
 He shuffled over to the corner of the room and let her sniffle under her sheets.

 Poromon looked between them, then hopped over until he could see the top of her purple hair.
 "Yolei, are you feeling better?" he asked.

 Yolei sighed, then lowered the blanket and sat up.
 "No," she said, staring at her covered feet.
 "I almost… killed everyone today."

 "But… but it wasn't your fault!"
 Poromon said, fluttering onto her legs.
 "It was Jachomon!"

 Yolei shook her head.
 "I let it take over," she admitted.
 "I wanted to hurt them… I was so mad… I really did…"

 Davis quietly stared at the closet door.
 Poromon hesitated, then looked at her again.
 "Are you still mad now?" he asked.